matgat/lltool/readme.md

 _________________________________________________________________________
-## Text files encoding and like breaks
+## Author's biased opinions
-Some limitations of this program come directly from the author biased opinions about the following topics:
+Some limitations of this program come directly from the biased opinions of the author about the following topics:
 * Text file encoding: `UTF-8` it's the only sane choice
   _Rationale: `8-bit ANSI` must be finally dropped because
               incomplete, ambiguous and not portable.